tanyajainC137/100-Days-of-ML/README.md

 * Quantization of NN; Graffitist
 * Quantum computing and NNs; computational supremacy
 * Ethical aspects of DL; XAI
-Will delve into more depth of each domain further
+> Will delve into more depth of each domain further

 ## Day 1, 25th Aug 2020
 ### Gaussian Processes in Machine Learning:
 1. YT lectures on GP : https://www.youtube.com/watch?v=4vGiHC35j9s
 2. google/neural-tangents framework combines neural networks with GPs and come up with predictions that have an uncertanity factor attached with them.
 3. Libraries:
-  1. JAX
+  - JAX
-  2. neural_tangents
+  - neural_tangents
-4. Forked the GH repo of neural-tangents and practicing on provided colab notebooks.
+4. Forked the GH repo of neural-tangents and started practicing on provided colab notebooks.

 ### Key takeaways from [Colab NB #1]:(https://colab.research.google.com/github/google/neural-tangents/blob/master/notebooks/neural_tangents_cookbook.ipynb#scrollTo=c3lXqB1t3U9g):